sjbiaga/kittens/mt-7-StateT/README.md

 ```

 implement a fluctuating `IndexedState`, where `Expr`essions and `Tree`s keep constantly switching from one another.
 Perform
-this fluctuation with a `for` comprehension and with an infinite `LazyList`.
+this fluctuation with a `for`-comprehension and with an infinite `LazyList`.

 [Hint: based on the natural transformations: